Losing your job can be a stressful time for you and your family. Being dismissed can also affect your capacity to obtain a new job.

 The time periods in which a claim must be commenced are very small.

 An unfair dismissal claim must be commenced within 21 days of the dismissal.
-It is important to obtain legal advice from our unfair dismissal lawyers soon after any potentially unfair termination of employment.
+It is important to obtain legal advice as soon as possible following your dismissal.